Sven-I-Am/chatroom-exercise/README.md

   * ... whatever you want :D
     * ps: don't worry about security
 * You can make different rooms to join by code
-* Make it possible to send private messages to a person
+* Make it possible to send private messages to a person :heavy_check_mark:
 * Add images, emojis, videos, gifs to your messages
 * Bring back some features from MSN! (lol)
-* Make a login / registration (a bit more difficult)
+* Make a login / registration (a bit more difficult) :heavy_check_mark:
   * again, security is not a must
 * PIMP IT